isc-projects/bind9/doc/notes/notes-current.rst

 - A DNS compression would be applied on the root zone name if it is repeatedly used in the same RRSet. :gl:`#3423`

+- Non-dynamic zones that inherit dnssec-policy from the view or options level were not marked as inline-signed, and thus were never scheduled to be re-signed.
+This is now fixed. :gl:`#3438`